 Under the CIPFA Code of Practice, the Authority is required to disclose individual remuneration details for senior employees.
 Senior employees are defined as those employees who have a role in the overall management of the organisation.
-For the Fire Authority, it is deemed that this applies to the Service Leadership Board (SLB) and the statutory officers who are the Treasurer and the Clerk & Monitoring Officer.
+For the Fire Authority, it is deemed that this applies to the Service Leadership Board (SLB) and the statutory officers who are the Treasurer (replaced by the Statutory Finance Officer from May 2023) and the Clerk & Monitoring Officer.
 The Chief Fire Officers name also needs to be disclosed.